 - The AMF may indicate to the UE that the UE is required to perform this procedure when leaving and returning to coverage.
 If the AMF does not indicate to the UE that the UE is required to perform this procedure, the usage is UE implementation dependent.

+If the UE is able to determine its own UE out-of-coverage period and about to lose coverage, the following applies:

+- In this case, if the AMF is able to determine a UE out-of-coverage period based on satellite coverage availability information, as described below, the AMF provides an expected unavailability duration to the UE in the Registration Accept.

 To avoid signalling overload, the Mobility Registration Update procedure as described above shall be triggered during a time range before the UE loses coverage, as many UEs may lose coverage at the same time.
 The UE should trigger the Mobility Registration Update procedure early enough such that the procedure, under normal conditions, is able to complete before the start of the unreachability period.

 NOTE 2: A UE based on implementation can combine successive periods of no satellite coverage into a single continuous period that is notified to the network if the UE does not require network access during this period.